Nonlinear subspace clustering by functional link neural networks: Experiments

 \subsection{Experimental settings}

 \emph{1) Datasets}: We consider four publicly available datasets: Extended Yale B \cite{wang2016constrained}, USPS \cite{yang2019subspace}, COIL20 and and ORL \cite{lu2018subspace}.
-For these three datasets, we use PCA to perform dimensionality on the raw data, with the default dimension set to $\rm{nCluster}\times6$.
+We use PCA to perform dimensionality on the raw datasets.
+For implementing PCA, we reduce the data dimensionality to a default dimensionality.
+Since the determination of the number of principal components is influenced by the number of cluster, we set the number of principal components (default dimensionality) to be $clusters \times 6$.
 A brief description of each dataset is provided below:

 1) Extended Yale B: Extended Yale B is a widely known and challenging face recognition dataset extensively utilized in computer vision research.
 It comprises 2414 frontal face images categorized into 38 subjects, with each subject containing approximately 64 images taken under different illumination conditions.